utkdigitalinitiatives/Islandora_manual/modules/tests/scholar_thesis_ingest.md

 #### What are these tests?<br/>
- - Batch ingest 4 objects representing Master's theses with drush commands from a target directory.<br/>
+ - Using drush, perform a batch ingest 4 objects representing Master's theses.<br/>
- - Islandora GUI ingest of a single object representing a single Master's thesis.<br/>
+ - Using the Islandora GUI, ingest a single object representing a single Master's thesis.<br/>

 #### What is this going to test?<br/>
 PDF Collection objects for each of the 4 ETDs from  batch ingest<br/>